-One of the lesser known facts to the indoor gardeners about pothos is that it is also known as the devil’s vine or devil’s ivy because these plants are almost impossible to kill.
+One of the lesser-known facts to the indoor gardeners about pothos is that it is also known as the devil’s vine or devil’s ivy because these plants are almost impossible to kill.

 How does the Pothos look like?

 Pothos or money plant can be grown up to 20 meters long and the stems can become up to 4 cm wide in diameter.
-The leaves are the most beautiful foliage of these plants as they are broad, flat and heart-shaped with a combination of deep green and light yellow.
+The leaves are the most beautiful part of these plants as they are broad, flat and heart-shaped with a combination of deep green and light yellow.

 Because of the vibrant color of the leaves home gardeners prefer to keep them at home which certainly enhances the beauty of their interior decoration.

 Though the plants are very hardy in nature, to grow them more beautiful and structured, you need to maintain a well balanced caring procedure.

 Are pothos plants toxic for humans?

 No, Pothos plants are not toxic for us.
 But according to the American Society for the Prevention of Cruelty to Animals, the plant is toxic to cats and dogs.
 The presence of insoluble raphides can cause oral irritation, vomiting and swallowing difficulty if consumed by pets.

 If you are planning to buy a pothos for your interior or exterior decoration then you must consider buying a healthy plant from the nursery.
 As for buying an unhealthy one will not benefit you in any way and also there will be no point of caring for it.

 You can clearly understand if a plant is healthy from the broad green and firm leaves, firm but not rigid stems, and the roots, which should be firm too.
 Another important thing is the absence of any white or yellow spots on the leaves which are signs of disease.